 After the acquittal, "I felt like I'd let everyone down," Clark wrote in her memoir, "Without a Doubt."
 "The Goldmans.
 The Browns.
 My team.
 The country."

-Clark went on to write several crime novels.
+She went on to write several crime novels.

-The day after the murders, Kardashian was seen leaving Simpson's property with a Louis Vuitton garment bag which prosecutors speculated contained bloody clothing or the murder weapon.
+After Ron Goldman and Brown Simpson were found dead, Kardashian was seen leaving Simpson's property with a Louis Vuitton garment bag which prosecutors speculated contained bloody clothing or the murder weapon.
 Those claims were never proved in court and the murder weapon was never found.

 Simpson spent the night of June 16, 1994 -- which was the night before he was expected to turn himself into police -- at Kardashian's home.